hyperplasma/Ultimate-Solutions/README.md

 # Ultimate Solutions

-Hyplus solutions for LeetCode, PAT, etc. Mainly in Java and/or C++ (Sometimes also Golang).
+Hyplus solutions for LeetCode, PAT, etc. Mainly in Java or C++ (Sometimes also Golang).
 Daily AC!

 <a href="https://www.hyperplasma.top/category/dev/">Hyperplasma</a>